Henry David Floyd’sFavorite Roller Coasters (that I’ve personally ridden)

 70 mph

-Definitely a little.
+Definitely a little uneven, but huge fun nonetheless.
 Best moments were the hangtime before the first drop—especially given the loose restraints and lack of any handles to hold onto—the end of the helix with the “head chopper” supports, and the final run of bunny hills.
 A lot of its charm comes from the unexpected and probably entirely accidental jolts of ejector air that come in the transition between the handbuilt sections, which are actually stronger than the bunny hills.
+Onboard video

 Bizarro (Medusa) Six Flags Great Adventure